hugobumba/api-news-portugal/README.md

 ## 🔎 Overview

-The News Scraping API is a RESTful API that aggregates news articles from various Portuguese news websites.
-It provides a simple endpoint to retrieve the latest articles along with their images, titles, descriptions, and links.
+The News Scraping API is designed to provide users with easy access to the latest news articles from various main Portuguese news outlets.
+This API collects news articles in real-time, offering a streamlined way to collect and display the most recent headlines.

 ## ⭕ Endpoint